AmanVerma1067/Chessify/README.md

-# ♟️ Python Chess Bot with GUI and Opening Book
+# ♟️ Chessify: Python Chess Bot with GUI and Opening Book

 A beginner-friendly Chess Bot built with **Python**, **Pygame**, and **python-chess**, featuring a clean graphical interface, a Minimax-based AI opponent, and integrated **opening theory** using a Polyglot opening book.